 How We Keep Things Interesting

-The high school experience at City Charter High School is pretty amazing.
+No two students are alike.
+So, we make sure to offer a diverse range of interests to keep them motivated and involved – because keeping kids engaged is what keeps them learning.
 Although we are technology-oriented and college/career focused, we make sure that no matter what you’re into, there’s something for you at City High.

 - Presque Isle—Kayaking, canoeing, fishing and swimming in Erie PA

 - Camp Kon-o-Kwee—Canoeing, rock climbing, and the Trail of Courage obstacle course